datastax/python-driver/docs/dates_and_times.rst

 These do not contain timezone information intrinsically, so they will be assumed to be UTC and not shifted.
 When generating timestamps in the application, it is clearer to use ``datetime.utcnow()`` to be explicit about it.

-If the input for a timestamp is numeric, it is assumed to be a epoch-relative microsecond timestamp, as specified in the CQL spec -- no scaling or conversion is done.
+If the input for a timestamp is numeric, it is assumed to be a epoch-relative millisecond timestamp, as specified in the CQL spec -- no scaling or conversion is done.

 Read Path